 Can you send me a scan of a journal article?

 No. Copyright Regulations prohibit us from scanning articles.
 If something is not available in the Lyell Collection or through our offsite e-journal scheme then we cannot provide an electronic copy.
-We can, however, provide paper copies which can be faxed if needed urgently.

 Can I print at the Library?